 Say you are contemplating entrepreneurship while employed.
 Should you chuck it all in and jump into business without a backward glance?
 This is the eternal question.

 Empirical evidence suggests that in as far as you have control over the choice, people who start a business on the side while retaining their day jobs fare 33 per cent better than those who take a sudden plunge.
 Of course, if you have been laid off or are facing other unavoidable circumstances, this may not be possible.

 If the last two scenarios apply to you, and even if not, try out small experiments as part of your research and building process.
 Don’t put all your money into a venture until you have built some credibility around the idea especially if it’s new and novel.
 Taking a big risk without some assurance of success may set you farther back from restarting if you have not left yourself a safety net.

 Taking risks becomes overwhelming if you decide to change up more than one area of your life simultaneously while bearing all the risk.
 Starting a family and quitting a job for example can be a bit too much to handle at the same time.
-Give yourself some room to stabilize one area before you turn around another.
+Give yourself some room to stabilise one area before you turn around another.